ikiranis/proxy/README.md

 Available actions:
 - `ban`: Ban an IP address
-- `unban`: Remove an IP from the ban list
+- `unban`: Remove an IP from the ban list and clear all tracking data
 - `status`: Get current security status
+- `check`: Check the ban status and auto-ban criteria for a specific IP
+- `trust`: Add an IP to the trusted list (will never be auto-banned)
+- `untrust`: Remove an IP from the trusted list
+- `trusted`: List all currently trusted IPs

 #### Security Status (Authentication Required)
 ```